btj/vf-rust-aliasing/README.md

 ## Function arguments

-For each function argument `p` of shared reference type, the `ref_initialized(p)` token is consumed for the duration of the call.
+For each function argument `p` of shared reference type, some fraction of the `ref_initialized(p)` token is consumed for the duration of the call.

 # Verifying the borrow checker